What are Infrared Emitters, Receivers, and Repeaters?

 Older remotes with only a single channel used the presence of a carrier signal to engage a function.
 Later systems with multiple channels (for multiple functions: volume control, change channel, change input type, etc.) modulate the carrier signal with a different frequency for each function.
 These frequencies are separated out after the initial signal is demodulated with appropriate analog filters.
 Current IR remote systems transmit digital packets of data along a single carrier frequency.
 Digital data allows for simpler and less expensive filters as well as a smaller parts count using integrated circuits.

 IR emitters are small wired transmitters for repeating an infrared signal from your remote to an isolated piece of A/V equipment.
 They are available in single or dual emitter packages with the latter emitting the same signal through two separate housings.
-Furthermore, emitters also come in blink or blast-style transmission variations with the former being the most common.
+Furthermore, infrared emitters also come in blink or blast-style transmission variations with the former being the most common.
 Blink-style IR emitters blink visibly as well as in infrared and are used to transmit data to a single component source.
 Blast-style emitters on the other hand, transmit data into several component sources at once and are used when space is a premium.
-Blast-type emitters are considered a somewhat less reliable transmission method than blink-type.
+Blast-type infrared emitters are considered a somewhat less reliable transmission method than blink-type.

 IR emitters of each type are typically comprised of a mono, 3.5 mm jack attached to the red, plastic-housed transmitter end via a thin, 10 foot cable.
 The standard installation of remote IR emitters is to attach the transmitter end directly to the source equipment's IR window with self-adhesive.
 However, the transmitter end can also be placed several inches up to feet away from the receiver such as hidden on the inside of a stereo cabinet door or shelf.

 These devices pick up infrared signals from your remote control just like a TV or Cable box.
 After receiving an IR signal they encode and amplify it to be suitable for transmission via low-voltage wiring.
-Receivers must be located in the room you wish to use the remote control since they require line-of-sight transmission.
-The cable from the receiver to the connection block needs to accommodate both signal data as well as power since the receivers are active devices.
+IR signal receivers must be located in the room you wish to use the remote control since they require line-of-sight transmission.
+The cable from the receiver to the connection block needs to accommodate both signal data as well as power since the IR receivers are active devices.
 Using Category 5e or Category 6 wire (either UTP or STP varieties), remote signals can be transmitted several hundred feet without significant losses.

 These keystones are IR receivers which receive a signal from a handheld remote control.
 Transmission is line-of-sight with a standard maximum distance of approximately 15 feet (5 meters).
 However, IR transmission can bounce off walls and other 'hard' objects to a certain amount.